 In this section, I mention famous greyhound races held in Great Britain & Ireland and their associated track venues.
-I include information on dog racing speeds and compare English graded racing with Irish, American and Australian grading systems.
+I include information on dog racing speeds and compare English grades with Irish, American and Australian grading systems.

 Greyhound Predictor v2.0 Software includes 4 race grades: Open Race, Top Grade, Middle Grade and Low Grade.

-In England an 'open race' (form statistic OR) represents the highest standard of greyhound racing grades and consists of two divisions - Major Open Races - Category One, Two, Three and Minor Open Races.
+In England an 'open race' (form statistic OR) represents the highest standard of racing grades and consists of two divisions - Major Open Races - Category One, Two, Three and Minor Opens.
 In Ireland the best middle-distance races are called AAO's.
-In America these top contests are RSA's or SA's (Racing Secretaries A Class).
+In America these top contests are known as RSA's or SA's (Racing Secretaries A Class).
 In Australia all major competitions are classified as Group Races and generally referred to as FFA's (Free for All's).

-Out of all the 'classic races' held annually, the English Greyhound Derby - won 01/07/17 by Astute Missile trained at Hove by Seamus Cahill - (Towcester) first staged in 1927 at the White City Stadium, London, it still remains today the most important competition.
-Due to the closure of Wimbledon Stadium this years event was transferred to Towcester over the new distance of 500 metres and sponsored by StarSports it carried a first prize of £175,000.
+Out of all the 'classic races' held annually the English Derby - won 01/07/17 by Astute Missile trained at Hove by Seamus Cahill - (Towcester) originally staged in 1927 at the White City Stadium, London, still remains today the most important competition.
+This years event was run over the new Derby distance of 500 metres and sponsored by StarSports carried a first prize of £175,000.

-Other 'national derbies' include the Scottish Derby - won 06/05/17 by Dorotas Woo Hoo trained by C Lister OBE - (Shawfield) first held at Carntyne in 1928.
+Other 'national derbies' include the Scottish Derby - won 06/05/17 by Dorotas Woo Hoo trained by C Lister OBE - (Shawfield) first held at Carntyne, Glasgow in 1928.
 Famous Scottish races include the St Mungo Cup - (Shawfield) and Edinburgh Cup previously held at Powderhall Stadium.

-The Trigo Cup known as the Ulster Derby, first held in 1929 at Celtic Park, Belfast was reinaugerated in 2010 as the Northern Irish Derby - (Drumbo Park).
+The Trigo Cup known as the Ulster Derby, first held 1929 at Celtic Park, Belfast was reinaugerated in 2010 as Northern Irish Derby - (Drumbo Park).

-Along with the derby, the Oaks - won 14/12/16 by Forest Twilight trained by Hayley Keightley Unattached - (Belle Vue) a race confined to bitches first run in 1927 at the White City, London, are the two oldest English Classics.
+Along with the derby, the Greyhound Media Group Oaks - won 13/12/17 by Wuheida trained at Romford by Phil Simmonds - (Belle Vue) a race confined to bitches first run in 1927 at the White City, London, are the two oldest English Classics.

-Other famous dog races include the All England Cup - (Newcastle), Arc and Produce Stakes - (Swindon), Golden Jacket and Gold Collar - (Crayford), Golden Sprint, Champion Stakes and Essex Vase - (Romford), Laurels and Scurry Cup - (Belle Vue), Coral Regency and Sussex Cup - (Brighton & Hove), Kent Derby - (Central Park), Henlow Derby - (Henlow), Gold Cup and Summer Stayers - (Monmore Green), Produce Stakes and Eclipse - (Nottingham), Steel City Cup - (Sheffield).
+Other famous races include: All England Cup and Laurels - (Newcastle), Arc and Produce Stakes - (Swindon), Golden Jacket and Gold Collar - (Crayford), Golden Sprint, Champion Stakes and Essex Vase - (Romford), Scurry Cup - (Belle Vue), Regency and Sussex Cup - (Brighton & Hove), Kent Derby - (Central Park), Henlow Derby - (Henlow), Gold Cup and Summer Stayers - (Monmore Green), Produce Stakes and Eclipse - (Nottingham), Steel City Cup - (Sheffield).
 Classic and Grand Prix - (Sunderland), Lowther Stakes - (Towcester), East Anglian Derby - (Yarmouth).

-Long distance races include the famous Dorando Marathon and Television Trophy to be held at Towcester and Boxing Day Marathon - (Crayford).
+Famous long distance races include the Dorando Marathon and Television Trophy - (Towcester) and Boxing Day Marathon - (Crayford).

 Puppy races include the English Puppy Derby - (Towcester), Puppy Cup - (Romford), Puppy Derby - (Peterborough), Sussex Puppy Trophy - (Hove), Gymcrack - (Kinsley), Puppy Classic - (Sheffield), Puppy Derby and Trafalgar Puppy Cup - (Monmore Green) previously held at Oxford Stadium.

-The 2016 Trainers' Title was won for a record eighth time by Mark Wallis attached to Towcester and based at the 'Imperial Kennels' Lakenheath, Suffolk.
+The 2017 Trainers' Title was won for a record ninth time by Mark Wallis (Towcester) based at the 'Imperial Kennels' Lakenheath, Suffolk.

 Only the top six handlers qualify for the Trainers Championship (TC) "finals night" held (28/03/17) at Towcester and won by local trainer Kevin Hutton.
 Selected race winners included: Derby at Towcester Racecourse 500 - Slippery Amigo (Jimmy Wright), Gain Greyhound Nutrition Sprint 260 - Droopys Trapeze (J Wright), Dunham Greyhound Centre Puppy 500 - Madabout Eoghan (John Mullins), Barry R Johnson Stayers 655 - Rubys Rascal (Mark Wallis), Flowers and Coulton Bookmakers Standard B 500 - Brinkleys King (Seamus Cahill), Bet with BG Bitches Stake 500 - Empress Katie (Kevin Hutton), Gain Super Stayers 686 - Huarache Madison (K Hutton), Gain Standard A - Peregrine Falcon (K Hutton).